 Mixed Reality (MR)combines aspects of both VR and AR, it lets the user see the real world (like AR) while also seeing virtual objects (like VR).
 It then anchors those virtual objects to a point in real space, making it possible for the user to interact with them.

-We can accommodate a maximum of 6 users at a time.
+The Experience Lab can accommodate a maximum of 6 users at a time.

 *Room layout schematic